 Housing Kitsap is required to establish standards that prohibit admission of an applicant household into a housing program if they have engaged in certain criminal activity or if HK has reasonable cause to believe that a household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
 HK is authorized to obtain criminal conviction records from law enforcement agencies to screen applicants for admission to the housing programs.
+This in compliance with USDA-RD requirements and policies to deny admission to applicants who are engaging in or have engaged in certain criminal activities.
 To obtain access to the records HK must require every adult applicant or emancipated minor to submit a signed consent form.